zmalone/chef-web-docs/source/automate/deploy-cookbook/extend-the-build-cookbook/conclusion/_index.md

 Be sure to [explore the Chef documentation](https://docs.chef.io/chef_automate.html) to learn more about Chef Automate's features.

 This tutorial and the previous one focused on Chef Automate's workflow and visibility features.
-Chef Automate also includes [Chef Compliance scanner](https://www.chef.io/compliance/), which enables you to assess your infrastructure's adherence to compliance requirements and to monitor that infrastructure on an ongoing basis.
+Chef Automate also includes the [Chef compliance scanner](https://www.chef.io/compliance/), which enables you to assess your infrastructure's adherence to compliance requirements and to monitor that infrastructure on an ongoing basis.

 ![](automate/automate-architecture.svg)

-[See the Learn Chef tutorial](/tutorials/#compliance-assess) to get started with Chef Compliance.
+[See the Learn Chef tutorial](/tutorials/#compliance-assess) to get started with the Chef compliance scanner.

 You may also be interested in Chef's other open-source projects &ndash; [Habitat](https://www.habitat.sh) and [InSpec](https://www.chef.io/inspec/).